Agate Properties, Meaning, Facts and Photos

 The practice of dying rocks and minerals can be traced back thousands of years.

-Agate Healing Properties
+Healing Properties of Agate

 Agate is a powerful grounding stone that stabilises energy and balances yin and yang.

-Known as the stone of balance and harmony, agate is widely used for its ability to bring emotional healing to mind, body and spirit.
+Known as the stone of balance and harmony, agate is widely used for its ability to bring emotional healing to mind, body, and spirit.

 It makes sense of the madness that we deal with in everyday life.

+Agate's healing properties help you navigate life's challenges with eloquence and grace.
 It enhances focus, clarity, perception and analytical skills.

 Agate is an important companion for those on a journey of self-discovery and holistic well-being.
+It's associated with the star sign Gemini.
+According to the Traditional and Ayurvedic Birthstone Charts, agate is May's birthstone.

 Article Pictures